learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 As an ORM, ActiveRecord works just like the ORM you've built already in labs like School Domain with DB.
 It provides its own abstractions and a similar API for interacting with the Database through your object model.

-We're going to be using ActiveRecord to do two things: to store the data in a database (through a schema which we generate with migrations) to create associations between our objects (through ActiveRecord abstractions).
+We're going to be using ActiveRecord to do two things: to store the data in a database (through a schema which we generate with migrations) to create associations between our objects (through ActiveRecord macros like `belongs_to` and `has_many`).

 ### Steps